Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning

 We formalize a MIPL training dataset as $\mathcal{D} = \{(\boldsymbol{X}_i, \mathcal{S}_i) \mid 1 \le i \le m\}$, where $\mathcal{D}$ consists of $m$ multi-instance bags, each associated with a corresponding candidate label set.
 The instance space is represented by $\mathcal{X} = \mathbb{R}^d$, and the label space is denoted as $\mathcal{Y} = \{1, 2, \ldots, k\}$, which includes $k$ distinct class labels.
 Specifically, the $i$-th multi-instance bag $\boldsymbol{X}_i = \{\boldsymbol{x}_{i,1}, \boldsymbol{x}_{i,2}, \ldots, \boldsymbol{x}_{i,n_i}\}$ contains $n_i$ instances within a $d$-dimensional space.
 The candidate label set $\mathcal{S}_i$ and the non-candidate label set $\bar{\mathcal{S}}_i$ are subsets of $\mathcal{Y}$, satisfying the constraints $\mathcal{S}_i \cup \bar{\mathcal{S}}_i = \mathcal{Y}$ and $\mathcal{S}_i \cap \bar{\mathcal{S}}_i = \varnothing$.

-Notably, each bag contains at least one instance corresponding to the true label: there exists $x_{ir} \in X_i$ such that $f(x_{ir})=y\in\mathcal{Y}$, where $y$ and $f$ are the ground-truth and unknown labelling mechanism, respectively.
-Furthermore, each bag also excludes instances associated with the false positives, e.g., for any $x_{i,s}\in X_i$, $f(x_{i,s}) \not\in \mathcal{Y}$.
+Notably, each bag contains at least one instance associated with the true label, referred to as a positive instance.
+In contrast, negative instances may correspond to background or irrelevant content, but they should not be associated with any false-positive labels in the candidate label set.
 For example, in pathology image classification \cite{tang2023demipl}, positive instances represent specific cell types, such as lymphocytes or colorectal adenocarcinoma epithelium, whereas negative instances include background regions or non-cellular areas.